 Every country has its own helpline number, and in Australia, it’s triple zero (000).
 You should call 000 only if you need urgent help.
 Your call will be redirected to the police, ambulance or fire depending on the nature of your emergency.

-Rentals are listed in AUD$ per week not month
+Rentals are listed in AUD per week not month

 You might be used to paying rentals on a monthly basis in your hometown, but that’s not the case in Australia.
-Don’t get confused regarding the rental prices since they are listed in Australian dollars per week and not for a monthly basis.
+Don’t get confused regarding the rental prices since they are listed in Australian dollars per week and not on a monthly basis.
 That being said, it's understandable that many people find it very expensive to rent in Australia and you might also need to pay an advance and a security deposit before moving into the place.

 Learn the Slangs